-The discussion on software licensing usually centres around the use of software without having a licence or the correct number of licences.
-The idea of being over licensed is seldom given the same emphasis and organisations often find themselves:
+The discussion on software licences often centres around software usage without adequate licensing.
+Over licensed is seldom given the same emphasis, and organisations often find themselves:

 - Buying new software licences while existing licences remain idle.
-Unused software licences should be reallocated and licence requirements assessed before purchasing new licences.
+Reallocate unused software licences and assess licence requirements before purchasing new licences.
 Examples include:

 - staff members who have changed roles and no longer need access to the software

 - staff members who have left the organisation

 - Renewing yearly support contracts based on the current number of licences, while overall software usage has dropped.
 Reviewing software usage before agreeing to renew support contracts could reduce the costs significantly.

 - Unused software installed – an external vendor software licence audit could identify the need to purchase a significant number of new licences.
 The business might have 100 staff using a particular product and has correctly purchased 100 software licences; however, if the audit reveals 150 installations, the vendor could demand payment for the extra 50 software licences.
 Deleting software from computers where access is not required will reduce this risk and financial exposure; cost avoidance rather than cost reduction, but equally important.